hveerten/katu/Readme.md

 A compiled version of `Katu` must be located in the same folder as the wrapper and must be able to receive a configuration file as first argument, and must print to stdout the energy and the population of photons.
-The `example_simple.c` code is a good start and the user will mostly need to remove the lines where the function `state_check_steady_state` print its report, the functions that show a report of the general and injection info of the model and the lines that announce the completion of the simulation.
+The `example_wrapper` executable should be readily available for the user to use if they want a basic version of `Katu`.

 ### Usage - Running